 ohpops! started as a crazy idea in my small farmhouse north of the Danish capital Copenhagen.
 Little did I know that the coming 3 years was going to be spend researching in healthier snacking and nerdy nutrition.

 I brought in FMCG Gurus to help from a consultative approach and from that moment I felt sure about the direction for my snacking project -the plant-based snack way.
-Rooban from FMCG Gurus talked passionately about sustainability, plant protein, few ingredients, clean label, transparence and to give the consumers a healthier choice without compromising taste.
+Rooban from FMCG Gurus talked passionately about sustainability, plant protein, few ingredients, clean label, transparence and to give the consumers a good choice of a vegan snack without compromising taste.

 The direction for the journey of the ohpops! was clear and now after more than 200 production tests, I have developed a product with only 4 ingredients combined with different delicious flavors.

-A plant-based crunchy protein snack, high in fiber and omega 3, organic, vegan, gluten free and free from preservatives and other additives.
+A plant-based crunchy protein snack, high in fiber and organic, vegan, gluten free and free from preservatives and other additives.

 Our protein snack is a sustainable, plant-based snack with a significant range of vitamins and minerals all of which are healthy essential components for the body.
 The snack contains several components that are vital in the health sense and important building blocks for the body without containing a lot of energy, this is why Ohpops! can be considered a healthy snack on the go.
 The carbohydrate content is 34g/100g and it is by far predominantly primarily complex carbohydrates without added sugar.